rafsaniShazid/CP/Number_Theory/READme.md

 In other words, the pattern of good/bad numbers is **periodic with period 210**.

 Read the solution of this [Problem](https://codeforces.com/problemset/problem/2125/C) & [Solution](https://codeforces.com/contest/2125/submission/335072733)
+## Divisibility Property
+x | y if and only if the x | sum of digits of y